-Business email compromise (BEC) scams are a type of online payment fraud that target businesses and can result in significant financial loss.
-BEC involves gaining unauthorized access to a legitimate email, text message, or social media account or an attempt to spoof or fake a legitimate account.
+Business email compromise (BEC) scams are online payment fraud that targets businesses and can result in significant financial loss.
+BEC involves gaining unauthorized access to a legitimate email, text message or social media account, or an attempt to spoof or fake a legitimate account.

-The purpose is to enable the criminal actor to send a message from an executive or business leader, vendor, or client to convince an employee to transfer funds.
+The purpose is to enable the criminal to send a message from an executive or business leader, vendor or client to convince an employee to transfer funds.

 Once these funds are transferred to the criminal actor, it’s difficult, if not impossible, to recover the loss.
-Between 2016 and 2021, Americans lost approximately $9 billion to BEC fraud‡.
+In 2022, approximately $2.7 billion was lost to BEC fraud‡.
 It takes only minutes for a financially crippling mistake – and it can happen to anyone.
-Whether it’s a new hire, a 20-year veteran, payables manager, or CEO, the resulting impact is the same if a misstep occurs.
+Whether it’s a new hire, a 20-year veteran, payables manager or CEO, the resulting impact is the same.

-The good news is that there are actions businesses can take to minimize and mitigate their risk.
+The good news is there are actions businesses can take to minimize and mitigate their risk.

 How to identify BEC red flags and reduce risk

-The most important preventative measures to protect against BEC is vigilance and awareness.
-Below are several BEC red flags to look for when you receive communications regarding fund transfers or transactions.
+The most important preventative measures against BEC are vigilance and awareness.
+Below are several BEC red flags to look for when you receive communications regarding funds transfers or transactions.

 Focus on timing

-- Urgency – Actors using BEC write communications requesting quick action on data changes, fund transfers, or set accelerated deadlines.
+- Urgency – Criminal actors using BEC write communications requesting quick action on data changes or funds transfers, or they set accelerated deadlines.
 The faster timelines can result in missed validation steps or the employee acting outside of protocol.

 - Relying on employees’ response to authority – These actors depend on employees being conditioned to quickly comply with requests from executive leadership or important clients and vendors.